MINNESOTA ASSOCIATION FOR GUARDIANSHIP AND CONSERVATORSHIP

 Treasurer.
 The Treasurer shall be responsible for the receipt of funds, payment of bills, and maintenance of all financial records.
 The Treasurer will submit a detailed written report on financial status at all meetings of the Executive Board and the general membership.
 The Treasurer will maintain a checking account in the name of the association that can be accessed only by the Treasurer, and the President, or as fixed by resolution of the Executive Board.
 The Treasurer will Chair the Finance Committee.
 In the absence of the President and the Vice President, the Treasurer shall perform the duties of the President, and when so acting, shall have all of the powers and restrictions of the office of President.

-A. Standing Committees.
+- Standing Committees.
 The standing committees of this association shall be: Bylaws, Conference, Nominations, Legislation, Standards, Journal, Finance, Member Services and Communications.
-All standing committees shall submit a summary report at the end of the membership year.
+All standing committees shall submit a written summary report at the annual membership meeting to the President at the annual membership meeting.

 The ballot shall be returned to MAGiC’s official US Mail address or by email to the MAGiC Administrator no later than 15 days prior to the last day of the membership year.
 The Nominations Committee Chairperson shall announce the results of the election at the general membership meeting each year.